AdeebNqo/crypt/README.md

 2.

 My program works for both lower and uppercase.
-I was unaware that we only have to worry about upper case letters only.
+I was unaware that we have to worry about upper case letters only.

 3.